Capital punishment in the United States: Virginia

-Capital punishment in Virginia: The death penalty in Virginia came to an end on March 24, 2021, when the state became the first Southern state to abolish the death penalty.
+Capital punishment in Virginia: The death penalty in Virginia came to an end on March 24, 2021, when the state became the second Southern state to abolish the death penalty (West Virginia having been the first, in 1965).
 Prior to abolition, Virginia had some of the most executions out of any state since 1976, as well as the most executions overall in the pre-Furman v.
 Georgia era.
+It is also the latest state to abolish death penalty.
+Virginia has the shortest time on average between death sentence and execution (less than eight years) and has executed 113 offenders since 1976 with only five remaining on death row as of June 2017.a.